Water is one of the most important issues for New Zealanders and yet our waterways are in crisis.

 We can't live without fresh water and neither can the fish, birds, insects and plants that rely on clean water to survive and thrive.

-31 percent of our freshwater plants, 74 percent of our freshwater fish, and 34 percent of our freshwater invertebrates are at risk of extinction.
+Almost 33 percent of our freshwater plants, 76 percent of our freshwater fish, and more than 25 percent of our freshwater invertebrates are threatened with, or at risk of, extinction.
+Many of our native birds depend on freshwater environments and 66 percent of these were classified as threatened or at risk in 2016.

 As wetlands are drained and streams are dried up, the species that rely on freshwater have fewer places to live.
-Increased run-off from agriculture and algal blooms are making many of our rivers and lakes toxic and stripping the oxygen that our freshwater species need to survive.
+Increased leaching and run-off from agriculture, which feeds algal blooms is making many of our rivers and lakes toxic and stripping the oxygen that our freshwater species need to survive.

 Forest & Bird is defending freshwater